jason-woolf/DesmosPlayer/README.md

 ]

 // Load it
-desmosPlayer(exampleProgram, {graphTitle: "Demo", debugMode: true});
+desmosPlayer(exampleProgram, {debugMode: true});
 ```

-There are two ways to create a program and call desmosPlayer() to load it.
-One is to edit the desmosPlayer script (using your script manager's editor, for example) and insert this code somewhere within it.
-It can go near the top, right after the header comments.
-The other is to put it in a "note" within the Desmos graph itself.
-If a graph has a note with what looks like a call to `desmosPlayer()` within it, the desmosPlayer script will execute its contents as JavaScript when the graph is loaded.
-If there are multiple notes with JavaScript code, only the first one will execute automatically.

-> :bulb: Tip: JavaScript notes can be executed manually by selecting the expression containing the note and typing ctrl-shift-Q.  This resets the graph to its initial state and runs the code.
-This makes it easy to modify the program and re-run it.

-> :bulb: Tip: Desmos currently does not have a way to type a newline character into a note.
-To avoid putting the entire script on one line, write the code in a separate text editor and then copy/paste it into the note.

 ### Buttons

 When desmosPlayer has been called and a program is loaded and ready to run, a "Start" button will be added next to the "Save" button.
-Clicking it will start the program and turn it into a "Stop"
+Clicking it will start the program and turn it into a "Stop" button.
-button.
 Clicking it again will stop execution of the program.
-A
-"Reset" button will also appear.
-When clicked, it will put the graph and
-the running program back to their initial states so that the program can
+A "Reset" button will also appear.
+When clicked, it will reset the program so that it starts over from the beginning.
-be run again.

-> :bulb: Tip: if the save button is accidentally used
-> to overwrite the original graph after the program has run, hit the
-> "Reset" button and save again.

-There is also a "Step"
-button which will execute one function in the program at a time.
-If
-debugMode is true, then a "Back Step" button also appears after the
-program has started, allowing you to undo the effect of the previous
-step, all the way back to the start of the program.
-This is expensive
-since it saves the entire graph state after every step.
+> :bulb: Tip: The "Reset" button will not reset the graph itself to its initial state.
+The original version of desmosPlayer did this, but changes made to the graph after running the program were overwritten by the saved graph state.
+Instead, you now need to start your program with instructions that reset all graph elements that your program changes.

+There is also a "Step" button which will execute one function in the program at a time.
+If `debugMode` is true, then a "Back Step" button also appears after the program has started, allowing you to undo the effect of the previous step, all the way back to the start of the program.
+This is implemented by saving the entire graph state after every instruction is executed, and restoring the previous state when the button is clicked.
+This is expensive and may introduce a tiny bit of lag.
+When you are done creating and debugging your program, consider setting `debugMode` to `false`.

+> :bulb: Tip: The "Back Step" button will erase any changes you've made to the graph since the previous instruction was executed.
+To help prevent accidental loss of graph changes, the "Back Step" button will turn red if the system recognizes that you've made changes that would be lost if you click it.
+Clicking the "Back Step" button will not overwrite changes that you have made to programs.

 ### Running the Program